How do you teach numbers to a toddler?

 5. Number Blocks, Magnets, and Puzzles

-You can use number toys like number blocks medium to large magnets, wood numbers puzzles, and child-safe objects that you have around the house (toddler dinnerware, cupcake pans, etc) to encourage hands-on number learning activities.
+You can learn numbers with number block toys of all sizes, large magnets, wood numbers puzzles, and child-safe objects that you have around the house (toddler dinnerware, cupcake pans, etc) to encourage hands-on number learning activities.

 The MathLink cubes are a good alternative to these; however, depending on your child’s fine motor skills the MathLinks can be more challenging to stack and connect.